-In Fig. 4.6, we transfer an ellipse 4.6a to a ring 4.6d.
+In Figure 4.5, we transfer an ellipse (Figure 4.5a) to a ring (Figure 4.5d).
 Both sample sets consist of approximately 1000 grid points.
 We color the source sample sets with four different colors to show what each subset transforms into in the process.
-Interpolant sample sets are shown for t = 1/3, 2/3 (Figs. 4.6b and 4.6c).
+Interpolant sample sets are shown for $t = \frac{1}{3}, \frac{2}{3}$ (Figures 4.5b and 4.5c).

-To recover shapes from sample sets, we implement the post-processing step on all the sample sets.
-The corresponding shapes in Fig. 4.6 are recovered and shown in the first row of Fig. 4.7.
+To recover shapes from sample sets, we implement the postprocessing step on all the sample sets.
+The corresponding shapes in Figure 4.5 are recovered and shown in the first row of Figure 4.6.

-Three additional shape transforms are shown in Fig. 4.7.
-We can see that shapes with different orientations, different topologies and sharp corners can be effectively mapped into each other by the algorithm.
+Three additional shape transforms are shown in Figure 4.6.
+We can see that shapes with different orientations, different topologies, and sharp corners can be effectively mapped into each other by the algorithm.

-Color transfer
+Color Transfer

-Next we apply sample-based algorithms to color transfer problems [38, 46, 13], which have as general objective to recolor a source image so that its colors resemble those of a target image.
+Next we apply sample-based algorithms to color transfer problems [13, 38, 46], which have as a general objective to recolor a source image so that its colors resemble those of a target image.
 One can view the set of colors of an image as a distribution and find the optimal map between the source and the target, using the earth mover's distance (EMD) [39] as a quantification of the transfer required.